Liver Transplant Program

 Guiding You Through the Process

 Our transplant coordinators are nurses specially trained in liver transplant care.
-They help you navigate the transplant process and are available to answer all your questions 24/7, from the initial evaluation through follow-up care.
+They help you navigate the transplant process and are available to answer your questions, from the initial evaluation through follow-up care.
 They also provide training and resources to prepare you and your family for transplant.
 Dedicated financial coordinators work with you one-on-one to help with the financial aspects of transplantation.

 Access to Duke Specialists